rajaselvamd/docker_play/README.md

 ## docker_play
-Generic repository for docker related sample projects
+Generic repository for docker related sample ,

 # Find Vendor Name for a MAC Address
 This is a sample Docker to find Vendor Name from a MAC Address.
 The Docker contains Ubuntu base and a python script to query url https://macaddress.io for vendor details and show the vendor name if found.
-The python script is using standard python libraries “requests” for url query and “re” for mac-address validation.
+The python script is using standard python libraries “requests” for url query, “re” for mac-address validation and "argparse" for command line arguments.

 ## Getting Started
 This sample docker image creation had done under Ubuntu 16.06 LTS server.